Skip to main content

 echo "Epilog test executed"

-This section shows an example of how you might define multiple ArgoCD Application resources to manage SUNK and Slurm using app of apps pattern and GitOps principles.
+This section shows an example of how to define multiple ArgoCD Application resources to manage SUNK and Slurm with the app of apps pattern and GitOps principles.
+The following subsections define the individual SUNK and Slurm Application resources, then a parent Application that references both.

 The apps/sunk.yaml file describes where ArgoCD can find and synchronize the Helm manifests for SUNK.
 Replace the [REPO-URL] placeholder with your GitOps repository URL.
-Follow the ArgoCD Specs for further customization.
+Follow the ArgoCD Specs for more customization options.

 apps/sunk.yaml